UKCloud/documentation/articles/openshift/oshift-ref-dns-zone-forwarding.md

 ## Overview

 This article documents the ability to forward DNS zones within OpenShift deployments.
 Forwarding zones can assist in resolving services on private networks if you have existing private DNS resolvers configured within your wider UKCloud environment.
-This removes the need to manually add domains to a node's local host file and can aid consumption of private services from within OpenShift.
+This removes the need to individually add domains to a node's local host file and can aid consumption of private services from within OpenShift.

 ### Intended audience